-Simpson Index (D) was used to find use command of the probability of different individuals which belongs to different species of selected site.
+Simpson Index (D) was used to find us command or use probability of different individuals which belongs to different species of selected site.
 This Index is widely used and it provides the presence of different individuals, present at specific area from a large community, associated with different species (Simpson 1949).
 Simpson Index was calculated by using following formula

-$$D = \sum n (n-1)/N (N-1)$$
+$$D = \sum n (n-1) / N (N-1)$$